schmidt1024/Blank/README.md

 ## Functions

+* Including gulp less and sass compiler
 * Crazy fast with gulp css and js compressor
 * Start from scratch with normalize.css
 * Support for desktops, tablets and phones
 * Customizable error, offline and print page
-* incl. gulp less compiler

 ## Addons